StrongMind/student-weekly-progress-report/README.md

-# README
+# Student Snapshot Report

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## What?

+The Student Snapshot Report is a ruby on rails application designed to store and present student snapshot reports.
+The student snapshot report is a teacher requested tool that shows the students progress up to the date of the report.

+## Local Install

-* Ruby version
+* Ruby 3.1.3 (rbenv preferred)

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bundler

-* ...
+* Postgres

+1. Run Bundler `bundle install`
+2. Database `rails db:reset & rails db:migrate`
+3. Rake Seed `rake load:all`

+#### Known issues and fixes

+before seeding your data (rake load:all) you'll need to run rails db:reset & rails db:migrate

+## Run service locally
+1. ```bin/dev```